The Quote That Captures Our Imagination

 Check Primary Sources

-Before sharing a quote, take time to verify its origin.
-Look for citations that reference primary sources.
-For historical figures, consult their published works or correspondence directly.
-Many museums and academic institutions maintain searchable databases.
+Before sharing a quote, take time to verify its origin carefully and thoroughly.
+Look for citations that reference primary sources directly rather than secondary accounts.
+For historical figures, consult their published works or correspondence directly whenever possible.
+Many museums and academic institutions maintain searchable databases for this purpose.

 Recognize Warning Signs